scottfr/SystemsBook/Applied/applied.md

 ## The Rain Barrel ##

 A times even with some of the simplest models it's difficult to intuit what the behavior is likely to be.
 This should be rather evident from "The Rain Barrel"^[The Rain Barrel [http://insightmaker.com/insight/6770](http://insightmaker.com/insight/6770)] model developed by Richard Turnock.

+The purpose of this model is to present the implications of inflow and outflow on a stock that are not likely to be intuitive.
+This generic model is an important pre-requisite to learning about intravenous drugs in the body, radioactivity, self-esteem, water flowing from a bathtub, climate change and many other basic natural systems.

 # Model
 {"title": "The Rain Barrel", "description": "Even simplicity can be deceptive.", "load": "http://insightmaker.com/insight/6770"}